pokon548/kernelsu-xiaomi-juice/README.md

 All kernels were packaged in AnyKernel3.

+Notice: **FLASH DTBO.IMG** provided with kernels before you complain about bootloop issue!

 ## Compatibility
 Tested on Redmi Note 9 4G (China) with AOSPA topaz.
 It may also works for lime / chime device.